 Friday Fact: Logic App Standard workflow default page can be changed

-Microsoft constantly improves and modifies the appearance of the Azure Portal, and as a result, Logic App Standard features sometimes change how they are presented in the portal.
+Microsoft constantly improves the Azure Portal and frequently updates its appearance.
+As a result, Logic Apps Standard features sometimes change their presentation in the portal.

 But do you know that you can change this behavior?